 Stop reading after Page 56 and breakup into small groups for sharing for 15 mins.
+There is no crosstalk.

 Begin to read with page 57 and stop after Page 58.

 Hand out the Evaluation Sheet and give them a few minutes to fill it out.